raghavendar-ts/Elasticsearch-Report-Plugin/README.md

 7. Calculate - Perform arithmetic operation on Elasticsarch field values
 8. Range - Get custom value based on range condition of Elasticsarch field value
-9. Array indexOf(int value) - Get index of given integer value from an Elasticsarch array
-10. Array indexOf(String value) - Get index of given string value from an Elasticsearch array 11.Array valueAt(index) - Get the value of given index from an Elasticsarch array
+9. Array indexOf(int value) - Get index of given integer value from an Elasticsarch array 10.Array indexOf(String value) - Get index of given string value from an Elasticsearch array 11.Array valueAt(index) - Get the value of given index from an Elasticsarch array